TurboWarp/docs/docs/website/how-it-works.md

 ----

 <a name="footnote-1" />
-[a] - It's not strictly impossible to edit JavaScript functions in some ways, but it's very difficult to do without hurting performance or adding significant complexity.
+[a] - This is a simplification.
+There are some ways we could make live script editing work, but they will hurt performance or add significant complexity.
+It's something we want to implement eventually, but not now.